Make sustainable fashion easy – shop secondhand

-Learn difference between thrift, consignment and vintage stores and see which ones work best for your sustainable style.
+Learn difference between thrift, consignment and vintage stores and see which ones work best for your personal styl.

 This causes a lot of confusion for my clients and quite frankly many stores are slightly different in very nuanced ways.
 In this post, I’m breaking down the difference among thrift, consignment and vintage stores so you can decide which is best for you and be strategic with your shopping.